 The program was piloted in 2013 in Samkha, Thailand, for rice production.
 Of the 159 households in the implementation period, about 40 people participated in the program with people of all age groups.
 Software development was undertaken by NECTEC, IQS-MJM and RMUTL, while a training program with an emphasis on data entry and a reduction in the age gap in the use of technology was implemented.

-(A) The farmer has direct access to his production certification requirements and to standardized questionnaires he is initially invited to consult in order to comply with his production process and then fill in to register his application electronically.
+Positive points: (A) The farmer has direct access to his production certification requirements and to standardized questionnmobilegaplogoaires he is initially invited to consult in order to comply with his production process and then fill in to register his application electronically.

 (B) The data recorded relate to the farmer's personal data, the farm, the work done on the holding (spraying, raw materials, and so on).
 The geo-spatial dimension of the data through the Google Maps API is of paramount importance, which facilitates both the identification and description of the holding and the auditors when verifying the certification request details.